FMC64/spp/README.md

 - Easy-to-use low-latency inter-thread signals (effectively what `std::condition_variable` allows the user to do)
 - Boost-like `io_context` thread to perform asynchronous work of asynchronously-oriented applications
 - `async` feature in the spirit of ECMAScript's `Promise`s
+- Primitives to handle endianness, such conversions in files, along with unique version specification
+	- Probably a all-in-one package to serialize S++ runtime primitives

 ## Current implementation status